https-github-com-NewClimateInstitute/CPDB-API/README.md

 r.add_policy_instrument("Direct investment")
 r.add_policy_instrument("Energy efficiency")

-# Issue the request (this returns a pandas dataframe if you want to parse it programmatically)
+# Issue the request (this returns a pandas dataframe, if you want to parse it programmatically)
 r.issue()

 # save the result to CSV file